-19. At the time of plaintiffs' arrests:
+18. At the time of plaintiff's arrest:

 - a.
-None of the individual officer defendants had a warrant authorizing the arrest of either plaintiff; - b.
-None of the individual officer defendants believed that a warrant had been issued authorizing the arrest of either plaintiff; - c.
-None of the individual officer defendants had observed either plaintiff commit any offense; and - d.
-None of the individual officer defendants had received information from any source that either plaintiff had committed an offense.
+None of the individual officer defendants had a warrant authorizing the arrest of plaintiff; - b.
+None of the individual officer defendants believed that a warrant had been issued authorizing the arrest of plaintiff; - c.
+None of the individual officer defendants had observed plaintiff commit any offense; and - d.
+None of the individual officer defendants had received information from any source that plaintiff had committed an offense.